-□ forceUnboundedString?: By default, strings are created with a length of 1024 characters.
+- forceArrayMapping?: By default, LabVIEW arrays are - mapped as DDS sequences.
+If you need your data to use DDS arrays, set this flag to true.
+This will affect all LabVIEW arrays in the data. - forceUnboundedString?: By default, strings are created with a length of 1024 characters.
 If this flag is set to true, all strings are created as unbounded (their maximum length corresponds to the maximum 32-bit integer).
 This configuration optimizes the sample size, sending only the actual data while removing the 1024-character limitation in previous versions of RTI DDS Toolkit.
 This will affect all strings in the data.

 ^{2.} For complex types, use the ComplexTypes Generator in the Tools/RTI DDS Toolkit menu.
-See Section 6.2.
+See Section 6.3.

-^{3.} Read this article on the creation of multiple DomainParticipants: https://community.rti.com/best-practices/cre-ate-few-domainparticipants-possible
+^{3.} Read this article on the creation of multiple DomainParticipants: https://community.rti.com/best-practices/create-few-domainparticipants-possible

-6.4 Configuring Advanced Reader Settings
+6.5 Configuring Advanced Reader Settings

 In the Reader subpalette, you can find an Advanced Create Reader subVI.4 This subVI is similar to the Simple Create Reader, but it has some additional parameters: the Advanced Reader Configuration cluster and the ContentFilteredTopic Info cluster.
-You can find these clusters in the Control palette: RTI DDS Toolkit, RTI DDS Advanced Reader Configuration and RTI DDS Content-FilteredTopic Info.
+You can find these clusters in the Control palette: RTI DDS Toolkit, RTI DDS Advanced Reader Configuration and RTI DDS ContentFilteredTopic Info.